Alojs Andritzki: Beatification

 The beatification process opened in a diocesan process that spanned from 1 July 1998 until its closure sometime later on 22 March 2001.
-Pope Benedict XVI confirmed on 10 December 2010 that Andritzki was killed "in odium fidei" ("in hatred of the faith") and therefore approved his beatification.
-Cardinal Angelo Amato presided over it on the pope's behalf on 13 June 2011 in Dresden with around 11 000 people in attendance including the Dresden bishop Joachim Reinelt and the Saxony State Premier Stanislaw Tillich.
+Pope Benedict XVI confirmed on 10 December 2010 that Andritzki was killed in odium fidei ("in hatred of the faith") and therefore approved his beatification.
+Cardinal Angelo Amato presided over it on the pope's behalf on 13 June 2011 in Dresden with around 11,000 people in attendance including the Bishop of Dresden-Meissen, Joachim Reinelt, and the Saxony State Premier Stanislaw Tillich.

-The current postulator for this cause is Andrea Ambrosi.
+The postulator for the cause of Andritzki is Andrea Ambrosi.